get-subtext/app/packages.lib/services/README.md

-# @get-subtext/lib.movie-reader.api.fetch
+# @get-subtext/lib.services

-> A client side library for accessing SubText data.
+> A client side library containing services for working with subtitles.